A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Proof of Main Result

 As in Lemma \ref{lemma:L1}, we set $\mathcal{D}^\star\mathcal{D}$ as the Lichnerowicz operator for $\omega$, and additionally we consider $\mathcal{D}_{\sigma}$ and $\star_\sigma$ as the analogous operators for $\sigma$ on $X$.
 Differentiating in these two variables then gives

-Here we refer to the proof of Lemma 4.7 in Sektnan \cite{Sek} where the problem of blowing up manifolds with PT metrics is considered, particularly with respect to how to handle holomorphic vector fields on $X$.
-When applied to a function $h$ which is independent of the angle $\theta$, the Lichnerowicz operator expands to
+Here we refer to Equation 3.4 in the proof of Lemma 4.7 in Sektnan \cite{Sek}, where the problem of blowing up manifolds with PT metrics is considered, particularly with respect to how to handle holomorphic vector fields on $X$.
+When applied to a function $h$ which is independent of the angle $\theta$, the Lichnerowicz operator on the product of the disk and $X$ expands to

 Recall also that $f_V \in \text{ker}\mathcal{D}_{\sigma}^\star\mathcal{D}_{\sigma}$ since it is a holomorphy potential for $V$.
 Certainly both $\varphi$ and $\tau f_V$ are independent of $\theta$, so